Framework Homeownership Making An Offer Answers

 Understanding Closing Costs: A Final Overview

 Closing costs are expenses associated with finalizing the home purchase.
 These include things like loan origination fees, appraisal fees, title insurance, and recording fees.
-They can be significant, so factor them into your budget and discuss them with your lender and real estate agent early in the process.
+Which means they can be significant, so factor them into your budget and discuss them with your lender and real estate agent early in the process.
 Negotiating who pays which portion of the closing costs is also a part of the offer process.

 Frequently Asked Questions (FAQ)